 At £11,899 ($10,999) this is the intermediate Bobber offered by Indian this year.

-1133cc V-twin water cooled engine producing 100bhp.
+1133cc V-twin liquid cooled engine producing 100bhp.
 The extra dosh also gets you a six speed box.
 Still has the cast wheels though as standard.
-It has a more aggressive look than the Sixty and the side license plate as standard is a nice touch too.
+It has a more aggressive style than the Sixty and the side license plate as standard is a nice touch too.

 5 colour options available for the Scout Bobber – Thunder Black, Black Smoke, Bronze Smoke, White Smoke and Deepwater Metallic.